OpenLibreAI/.github/profile/README.md

 - Opportunity for creating value exists for cloud developers and AI foundational tool builders in the foundational layer

-- Massive opportunity exists in the application layer as well in multiple sectors
+- Massive opportunity exists in multiple sectors for developers at the application layer

 - Deep Learning Labelling AI has valuable use-cases